opencollab/arpack-ng/README.md

 ## Using arpack-ng from your own codebase

+The *.pc and *.cmake files provided by `arpack-ng` are only pointing to arpack libraries.
+If you need other libraries (like MPI), you must add them alongside arpack (see CMake example below).
+Examples are provided in `tstCMakeInstall.sh` and `tstAutotoolsInstall.sh` generated after running cmake/configure.

 ### With autotools

 First, set `PKG_CONFIG_PATH` to the location in the installation directory where `arpack.pc` lies.